SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 One of the fundamental characteristics of reference semantics is that a single instance can be referred to in multiple places.
-In the example above,
-you may have noticed that
+..
+XXX maybe put more emphasis on shared mutable state In the example above, you may have noticed that
 ``windowOne`` is declared as a *constant*,